 by Mike Ratliff

-And he said to all, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
-For whoever would save his life will lose it, but whoever loses his life for my sake will save it.
-(Luke 9:23-24)
+23 And He was saying to them all, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.
+24 For whoever wishes to save his life will lose it, but whoever loses his life for My sake, he is the one who will save it.
+Luke 9:23-24 (NASB)

-What must we do to keep that armor on, as we remain Spirit-led?
+What must we do to remain armored, as we remain Spirit-led?
 We must follow Jesus instead of doing what we want.
 Where does He lead us?
 He leads into a suffering, which requires a high level of self-denial.
 How can we learn to do this?
 Jesus will show us how.
 If I apply this to my reality check, I will see what I did wrong.
 I became self-focused and self-confident.
 When Jesus led me into a problem, I was not ready to handle it.
 I did not embrace it at all.
 Instead, I rejected it.
-Anger and bitterness entered into my Soul and I found myself steaming and wondering how I got there.
+Anger and bitterness entered into my heart and I found myself steaming and wondering how I got there.

 What is the key to having a selfless heart?
 We must be alert that’s for sure.
-We must be armored with the full armor of God as we walk in the Spirit.
+We must be armored up with the full armor of God as we walk in the Spirit.
 We must eagerly embrace sorrow and suffering instead of resisting.
 We must see sorrow and suffering as our best friends.
 What?
 Yes, we must look at these two things that the world rejects as the very companions that God will use to shatter our hearts.
 Does this mean we must look for hardship?
 No, I do not have any problems experiencing sorrow and suffering without looking for them.
 Trouble finds me and I am sure it does you as well.
 What we have to do is quit trying to control our lives by steering clear of all suffering.
-We must let go of the steering wheel and let Jesus drive.
 That means we submit to His Lordship in every circumstance.
 We never try to use our wiles and big mouths to try to change our circumstances.
 Instead, we must seek the Lord for Grace as we submit to His will.

 What can we do to raise our spiritual awareness so we can walk this way?
 We have to realize we cannot handle this by ourselves.
 Our guard must be up continually.
 We must be Spirit-led, be walking in the Spirit and totally helpless before our Lord.
 We must put an end to being self-focused.
 We must become content with who we are and what our circumstances are.
 The Apostle Paul knew this secret.

-I rejoiced in the Lord greatly that now at length you have revived your concern for me.
-You were indeed concerned for me, but you had no opportunity.
-Not that I am speaking of being in need, for I have learned in whatever situation I am to be content.
-I know how to be brought low, and I know how to abound.
-In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
-I can do all things through him who strengthens me.
-Yet it was kind of you to share my trouble.
-(Philippians 4:10-14)
+10 But I rejoiced in the Lord greatly, that now at last you have revived your concern for me; indeed, you were concerned before, but you lacked opportunity.
+11 Not that I speak from want, for I have learned to be content in whatever circumstances I am.
+12 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
+13 I can do all things through Him who strengthens me.
+14 Nevertheless, you have done well to share with me in my affliction.
+Philippians 4:10-14 (NASB)

 Paul was in prison when he wrote this.
 He had learned to be content no matter what his circumstances were.
 We need to grasp this.
 We cannot attain a selfless heart unless we learn this secret.
 We must understand what we view as suffering is really the means the Lord is using to shape our hearts according to His will.
 Where did Paul get the strength to be this way?
 The Lord gave it to Him.
 Our Lord desires for us to grasp the importance of suffering in our spiritual growth.
 He wants us to learn to suffer for His glory.